datasette/datasette-acl/README.md

 To manage your groups, visit `/-/acl/groups` or use the "Manage user groups" item in the Datasette application menu.

 Add users to a group by typing in their actor ID.
-Remove them using the provided remove button.
+Remove them using the remove user button.

 The page for each group includes an audit log showing changes made to that group's list of members.